 We need a definition of the prime graph (or the Gruenberg--Kegel graph) $GK(G)$ of a finite group $G$: the vertex set of this graph is $\pi(G)$ and primes $r,s\in\pi(G)$ are adjacent if and only if $r\neq s$ and $rs\in\omega(G)$.
 Recall that a coclique is a graph in which all the vertices are nonadjacent.
 The maximal size of a coclique in $GK(G)$ is denoted by $t(G)$ and for $r\in\pi(G)$, the maximal size of a coclique in $GK(G)$ containing $r$ is denoted by $t(r,G)$.

 Observe that the prime graph of a solvable group $G$ contains no cocliques of size 3, and so $t(G)\leqslant 2$.
-This is a direct consequence of G. Higman's result \cite[Theorem 1]{57Hig}, but as an independent statement, it is due to Lucido \cite[Proposition 1]{99Luc}.
+This is a direct consequence of G. Higman's result \cite[Theorem 1]{57Hig}, but as an independent statement, it is due to M. S. Lucido \cite[Proposition 1]{99Luc}.

-The connected components of the prime graphs of finite simple groups were described by Williams \cite{81Wil} and Kondrat'ev \cite{89Kon.t}.
-Explicit criteria of adjacency in these graphs were found by Vasil'ev and Vdovin \cite{05VasVd.t} (see also \cite[Section 4]{11VasVd.t} and \cite[Section 2]{12HeShi} for corrections to \cite{05VasVd.t}).
+The connected components of the prime graphs of finite simple groups were described by J. S. Williams \cite{81Wil} and A. S. Kondrat'ev \cite{89Kon.t}.
+Explicit criteria of adjacency in these graphs were found by A. V. Vasil'ev and E. P. Vdovin \cite{05VasVd.t} (see also \cite[Section 4]{11VasVd.t} and \cite[Section 2]{12HeShi} for corrections to \cite{05VasVd.t}).
 One of important corollaries of Vasil'ev and Vdovin's result is that $t(2,L)\geqslant 2$ for all finite simple groups $L$ except some $Alt_n$ with $n\geqslant 27$ \cite[Theorem 7.1]{05VasVd.t}.
-The importance of this fact for the recognition problem is explained by the following result of Vasil'ev.
+The importance of this fact for the recognition problem is explained by the following result of A. V. Vasil'ev.

 \begin{theorem}[\!\!{\cite{05Vas.t}}] Let $G$ be a finite group with $t(2,G)\geqslant 2$.
 Then $G$ has at most one nonabelian composition factor. \end{theorem}